ToyB-Chan/mini-file-format/README.md

 ### Array
 - Arrays are enclosed in square brackets (`[]`) and contain comma-separated values.
-- Arrays may only contain one datatype.
+- Arrays may only contain one datatype at a time.
 - Arrays may be of any positive dimension.
 - Arrays may be of any positive length.
 - Arrays can be empty.